Development of the nervous system in humans: Functional magnetic resonance imaging

 fMRI's test mentalising which is the theory of the mind by activating a network.
 The posterior superior temporal sulcus (pSTS) and temporo-parietal junction (TPJ) are helpful in predicting movement.
 In adults, the right pSTS showed greater response than the same region in adolescents when tested on intentional causality.
 These regions were also activated during the "mind in the eyes" exercise where emotion must be judged based on different images of eyes.
 Another key region is the anterior temporal cortex (ATC) in the posterior region.
 In adults, the left ATC showed greater response than the same region in adolescents when tested on emotional tests of mentalising.
 Finally, the medial prefrontal cortex (MPFC) and the anterior dorsal MPFC (dMPFC) are activated when the mind is stimulated by psychology.

 Three-dimensional sonography

 Higher resolution imaging has allowed three-dimensional ultrasound to help identify human brain development during the embryonic stages.
 Studies report that three primary structures are formed in the sixth gestational week.
 These are the forebrain, the midbrain, and the hindbrain, also known as the prosencephalon, mesencephalon, and the rhombencephalon respectively.
 Five secondary structures from these in the seventh gestational week.
 These are the telencephalon, diencephalon, mesencephalon, metencephalon, and myelencephalon which later become the lateral ventricles, third ventricles, aqueduct, and upper and lower parts of the fourth ventricle from the telencephalon to the myelencephalon, during adulthood.
-3D ultrasound imaging allows in-vivo depictions of ideal brain development which can help tp recognize irregularities during gestation.
+3D ultrasound imaging allows in-vivo depictions of ideal brain development which can help to recognize irregularities during gestation.